 There are three preliminary steps to get ready.

-We used a salad plate to draw a circle on a piece of construction paper.
+I used a salad plate to draw a circle on a piece of construction paper.

 2. Sorting the Pony Beads